DanieleAngioni97/Introductory-Seminar-PyTorch/README.md

 # Introductory Seminar of PyTorch for Deep Learning

-In this repository you can find the material (progressively added) for the seminar given in the context of the Cagliari Digital Lab 2024 project.
+In this repository, you can find the material (progressively added) for the seminar given in the context of the Cagliari Digital Lab 2024 project.
-If you want to register please fill out [this form](https://docs.google.com/forms/d/1KRKrZ7qyI7oM8MGf0hSsAV5nSv1QAVViqIVpeSm4Kkc/edit)
+If you want to register, please fill out [this form](https://docs.google.com/forms/d/1KRKrZ7qyI7oM8MGf0hSsAV5nSv1QAVViqIVpeSm4Kkc/edit)

+# Overview 📋
+This seminar will offer a practical overview of the most used deep learning techniques in the context of computer vision and natural language processing applications.
+This will be done through the lens of PyTorch, one of the most used deep learning frameworks in both industry and academics.
+PyTorch allows the implementation and training of deep neural networks through a practical and simple interface without losing touch with the mathematical foundation behind these technologies.

-# Dates
+# Dates 📆
 | Date | Time    | Topic    | Room | Building |
 | :---:   | :---: | :---: | :---: | :---: |
 | 01/07/2024 | 9:00 - 13:00   | PyTorch Fundamentals  | Laboratorio L.I.D.I.A Software | Building N - Entrance N1 |